South Korea's Dairy Industry: An In-depth Analysis

 Milk Production and Processing

-Annually, South Korea produces about 2.1 million metric tons of milk, with approximately 1.9 million metric tons processed into various dairy products.
-Specific production volumes include:
+Each year, South Korea produces about 2.1 million metric tons of milk, with approximately 1.9 million metric tons processed into various dairy products.
+Key production volumes include:

 - Cheese: 30,000 metric tons per year